 CSIRO / SIMON FRASER / SCIENCE PHOTO LIBRARY CSIRO / SIMON FRASER / SCIENCE PHOTO LIBRARY

-Ice core.
-Scientist in a cold room handles an ice core.
-The ice core will be crushed so that the tiny bubbles of air within it are released.
-The released air is analysed for the concentration of gases within it, and the exact type of atomic nuclei (isotopes) that comprise them.
-The atmosphere's chemical composition, including the levels of those gases that cause the greenhouse effect, can reveal details of the climate in the past.
-This ice core was taken by drilling into ice formed from snow which fell on Antarctica over thousands of years.
+Ice core research.
+Scientist with equipment that contains a sample of air which has been extracted from an Antarctic ice core.
+The sample has been cooled by liquid nitrogen.
+The air bubbles in the ice were released by crushing the core.
+Analysis of the air's chemical composition, including the levels of those gases that cause the greenhouse effect, can reveal details of the climate in the past.
+Cores are taken by drilling into ice formed from snow that fell in successive layers over thousands of years.
 Photograph of David Etheridge at the Ice Core Extraction Laboratory (ICELAB) in Melbourne, Australia.

 Model release available.
 Property release not required.